Department of Education

 4/12

-Emailing from his CFPB account, Jeremy Lewin shares the documentation for the upcoming CFPB RIF with DOGE staff posted at several agencies.
-It's unclear if they are representing their agencies or DOGE in the communication
+Emailing this time from his CFPB account, Jeremy Lewin shares the documentation for the upcoming CFPB RIF with DOGE staff posted at several agencies (Zach Terrell and Alexandra Beynon).
+He also includes DOGE staff at CFPB: Gavin Kliger, Chris Young and Jordan Wick.
+It’s unclear if they are representing their individual agencies or are just taking part as DOGE members in the conversation.

 May 2025